shrocket/personal_website/content/blog/2005-10-18-new-zodiac-the-stone-god.md

 ---
-title: New Zodiac: The Stone God
+title: New Zodiac - The Stone God
 date: 2005-10-18
 categories:
   - blahg
   - zodiac
 ---